-AIG LIFE 2016 SOLVENCY CAPITAL REQUIREMENT BY MODULE
+AIG LIFE 2018 SOLVENCY CAPITAL REQUIREMENT BY MODULE

-The SCR for ASL as at 31st December 2016 was analysed into the key components shown in the diagram above.
-As can be seen from the diagram market risk is the dominant risk of the solvency capital requirement for ASL accounting for 90% of the Standard Formula Solvency Capital Requirement (SF-SCR) at 31st December 2016.
-Due to the simplification applied in the calculation of the technical provisions the Life risk (insurance risk) is nil (see C.1) whereas the counterparty default risk accounts for 8% and the operational risk for 2% of the SF-SCR at 31st December 2016.
+The SCR for ASL as at 31st December 2018 was analysed into the key components shown in the diagram above.
+As can be seen from the diagram market risk is the dominant risk of the solvency capital requirement for ASL accounting for 95% of the Standard Formula Solvency Capital Requirement (SF-SCR) at 31st December 2018.
+Due to the simplification applied in the calculation of the technical provisions the Life risk (insurance risk) is nil (see C.1) whereas the counterparty default risk accounts for 4% and the operational risk for 1% of the SF-SCR at 31st December 2018.
+The risk split has not significantly changed since the prior year.